 OCCIDENTAL ARTS & ECOLOGY CENTER

-To support the Bring Back the Beaver campaign.
+To support the Bring Back the Beaver campaign in California's mountain meadow and coastal watersheds.
 OAEC cultivates ecological literacy and builds the capacity of civic and social movement leaders and organizations to guide their own communities to an ecologically regenerative, economically viable, and socially just future.

-For general operating support, with an emphasis on TRWC’s work as convener of the Truckee River Basin Water Group to influence timing and implementation of water releases from seven dams on the Truckee for the benefit of water quality, fish, and wildlife; and for project development work on at least three high priority habitat restoration projects through scoping, assessment, and project design to be eligible for state agency grants that can pay for implementation (construction).
+For general operating support.
 TRWC protects and restores the water quality and biological resources of the watershed; they serve as conveners, coordinators, and implementation leaders for restoration projects directly related to the health, beauty, and economy of the watershed.
 The Council believes that a more sustainable tomorrow starts with the watershed.
 Their goal is to restore the resiliency of our environment—so nature and humanity can thrive together for generations.

 VALLEY STEWARDSHIP NETWORK

 For general operating support.
 Valley Stewardship Network works to protect land and waters in the Kickapoo watershed through research, education, and community empowerment.